MileHacker Logo

 Puente Alto Santiago Metropolitan, Chile Travel Guide

 Puente Alto has an experience distinct from the polished, international zones of central Santiago.
-Here, you discover the beat of a functioning-class commune, rich in community spirit and local flavor.
+Here, you uncover the beat of an operational-class commune, rich in community spirit and local flavor.
 You will find a warm welcome from residents, eager to share their corner of the world.
-From the bustling Plaza de Puente Alto to the tranquil banks of the Maipo River, this area encourages discovery beyond the typical tourist path.
+Distant from the bustling Plaza de Puente Alto to the tranquil banks of the Maipo River, this area invites exploration beyond the typical tourist path.

 Puente Alto Snapshot